connectomicslab/connectomemapper3/paper/paper.md

-Design considerations makes CMP3 not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.
+Design considerations makes CMP3 not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize and extend it for specific needs.
 At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated for this modality that would allow anyone to map the connectivity derived from EEG in the CMP3 framework, as demonstrated in a tutorial notebook.